sanjitkverma/RotateScreenVirus/README.md

 <br />

 ## Virus Tips
-If using EXE file, create new shortcut for RotateVirus.exe and rename and change icon as another application
+If using EXE file, create new shortcut for RotateVirus.exe and rename/change icon as another application to hide virus